vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ### The *Call me by my name* button

 The *Call me by my name* button initiates the modal dialog.
-So, we use a Building Block that shows `MyDialogGroup`, when the button is clicked:
+So, we use a Building Block that makes `MyDialogGroup` visible, when the button is clicked:

 ![image](/assets/2025-08-24/040.png)

 ### The *OK* button

-The *OK* button displays the user's name, and it re-hides the modal dialog.
+The *OK* button does two things:
+1. Display the user's name as a notification.
+1. Make the modal dialog hidden.

 So, this is what the Building Blocks look like:
 ![image](/assets/2025-08-24/050.png)

 ## Result

-Let's take a look again at the end result.
-With the techniques we showed off in this article, you can build all kinds of user input and alert dialogs!
+Let's take another look at the end result.
+With the techniques we showed off in this article, it's easy to build all sorts of user input and alert dialogs in Peakboard!

 ![image](/assets/2025-08-24/result.gif)